Belinda Stronach: Crossing the floor

-Reaction to Stronach's move
+Reaction

-Stronach's party switch mere days before the confidence vote made her the target of criticism within the Conservative Party and in the media in general.
-Many were cynical about her reasons for leaving and believed that her move to the Liberals was motivated more by ambition than by moral or political principles.
+Stronach's decision to switch parties just days before the confidence vote drew criticism from both within the Conservative Party and the media.
+Many questioned her motives, suggesting that her move to the Liberals was driven more by personal ambition than by any moral or political convictions.
 In a press conference following the announcement, Harper speculated that Stronach had left the party simply to further her own career.
 At the same time, others praised Stronach for having the courage to leave a party in which she no longer felt comfortable.

 Considerable media attention was paid to Peter MacKay, MP, and the deputy leader of the Conservative Party, with whom Stronach had a relationship of several months.
-Interviewed the day after Stronach's departure from his party, he stated that he had learned of her intention to cross the floor mere hours before the public announcement.
+Interviewed the day after Stronach departed from his party, he stated that he had learned of her intention to cross the floor mere hours before the public announcement.
 In an interview conducted at his father's farm, MacKay showed discernible emotion.

 The day after Stronach crossed the floor, the reaction in Newmarket—Aurora was mixed.
 Some of her constituents were upset and expressed a sense of betrayal.
 Protesters picketed her riding office for several days, demanding a by-election.
-However some of her constituents supported her move because they did not want an election and supported the budget.
+However, some of her constituents supported her move because they did not want an election and supported the budget.

 Stronach's move to the Liberal Party and the speed with which she was given a senior-level cabinet position renewed calls from both parliamentarians and the general public for legislation to prevent such "party-hopping."
 One month after Stronach crossed the floor, a private member's bill was tabled that would require a by-election to be held within thirty-five days of a member of parliament quitting a party.
 According to this proposed legislation, the MP would have to sit as an independent until the by-election.
 The legislation never became law.

 NDP MP Pat Martin requested an investigation of Stronach, speculating that she had been promised a senior cabinet post in return for her defection.
 The Ethics Commissioner of Canada, Bernard Shapiro, refused to investigate her floor-crossing, citing that it was a constitutional right of a prime minister to appoint opposition members to Cabinet.

 The Conservatives targeted Stronach for defeat in the 2006 election as part of their larger goal of a breakthrough in Ontario, especially in the Toronto suburbs (popularly known as the 905s).
 However, while the Conservatives won a minority government, Stronach defeated her Conservative challenger, Lois Brown, by an eight-point margin.